zephyrproject-rtos/zephyr/README.rst

   the `Zephyr GitHub wiki`_.

-* **Issue Reporting and Tracking**: Requirements and Issue tracking is done in our JIRA system: https://jira.zephyrproject.org.
+* **Issue Reporting and Tracking**: Requirements and Issue tracking is done in the Github issues system: https://github.com/zephyrproject-rtos/zephyr/issues.
   You can browse through the reported issues and submit issues of your own.

 * **Security-related Issue Reporting**: For security-related inquiries or reporting suspected security-related bugs in the Zephyr OS, please